Leaders of the World sign: Construction

+The first evening of operation was July 19, 1910, at which it "attracted such a crowd that the police had difficulty in keeping the people in check".
 At the sign's commissioning, Elwood E. Rice gave a celebration party on the roof of the Marlborough Hotel, two blocks south of the Normandie at 38th street, with a good view of the sign.
 The party included an orchestra and buffet lunch, and was by invitation only.

 Description

-The sign had an animated scene of a Roman chariot race which repeated every 30 seconds.
+The sign had an animated scene of a Roman chariot race; the action lasted about 30 seconds, with successive performances separated by about 30 seconds of darkness.
+The legend Leaders of the World appeared at the top of the sign, written in continually illuminated electric bulbs.
 The scene used a series of flashing lights for the chariots, horses, and drivers moving in one direction, and the stadium audience moving in the opposite direction.